Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Phase space analysis of autonomous system ( ) for various choices of interaction and potential:

-$\bullet $ The completely scalar field dominated solution A4 will exist for $s^{2}\leq6$.
-DM is absent in this case, and any perfect fluid represents the DE with equation of state parameter $\omega_{\phi}=\frac{s^{2}}{3}-1$.
-There exists an acceleration for $ s^{2}<2 $.
-From the linear stability analysis, we observe ( see table \ref{modelQ1EXP-Eigen} ) that the conditions for stability of scalar field dominated hyperbolic critical point are:
+$\bullet $ Completely scalar field dominated solution A4 will exist for $s^{2}\leq6$.
+Here, DM is absent and any perfect fluid represents the DE with equation of state parameter $\omega_{\phi}=\frac{s^{2}}{3}-1$.
+There exists an accelerating phase of the universe near this point for $ s^{2}<2 $.
+From the linear stability analysis, we observe (see table \ref{modelQ1EXP-Eigen}) that the conditions for stability of scalar field dominated hyperbolic critical point are:

 $\gamma \in \mathbb{R}~~\mbox{and ~either}\\ (i)\left\{ -\sqrt{6}<s<0,~~~~ 0\leq \omega_{m} \leq 2,~~\mbox{and}~~ \gamma >\frac{3 \omega_{m} -s^2}{s}\right\},~~\mbox{or}~~\\ (ii) \left\{s=0,~~\mbox{and}~~ 0<\omega_{m} \leq 2 \right\},~~\mbox{or}~~\\ (iii) \left\{0<s<\sqrt{6},~~~~ 0\leq \omega_{m} \leq 2,~~\mbox{and}~~ \gamma <\frac{3 \omega_{m} -s^2}{s} \right \}$.\\